cultivatedcode/alertlytics/README.md

 }
 ```

-Alertlytics using slack as it's notification engine.
+Alertlytics uses slack as it's notification engine.
 Go to slack and create a custom bot to get your slack API token.
-Now you can start the Alertlytics docker container by passing in your slack token and config file via a volume mapping to /etc/alertlytics/config.json.
+Now you can start the Alertlytics docker container by passing in your slack token as an environment variable and config file via a volume mapping to /etc/alertlytics/config.json.
 Something like this:

 `docker run -d -e SLACK_TOKEN=your-token-here -v $PWD/alertlytics-config.json:/etc/alertlytics/config.json cultivatedcode/alertlytics`

 In slack you should see your bot come online.
+You will receive alerts of any services that do not respond with a 200 status code in the slack channel you have defined in the config.json.
 To view the status of the monitoring you can view docker logs.